-1. Locate the console cable included with the GIGAswitch/Router Chassis.
-The console cable is a female to female DB-9 crossover cable that has the following pin assignments.
-These pin assignments are for the male DB-9 connector on the Control Module.
-Thus, pin 2 (TXD or "transmit data") must emerge on the management console's end of the connection as RXD ("receive data") and so on.
+1. Locate the console cable included with the GSR Chassis.
+The console cable is a female to female DB-9 crossover cable.
+Thus, pin 2 (TXD or "transmit data") emerges on the management console's end of the connection as RXD ("receive data"), and so on.